Mortgages | By Lawyers

 • Item icon Discharge of mortgage

-Once the principal or secured sum has been repaid, and any other obligations fulfilled, the mortgagor has the right to have the mortgagee’s interest in the secured property discharged.
-If there are two or more mortgagees entitled jointly, the discharge may be signed by one on behalf of them all: s ...
+When the loan has been fully repaid, the mortgage can be discharged and removed from the title.
+If there are 2 or more mortgagees entitled jointly, the discharge may be signed by one on behalf of them all: s 143 Real Property Act.
+The approved form must be used and lodged along with ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.